Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked

-• Stable, no-fuss surface that stays level when changing positions
+• Level, no-fuss surface that stays consistent when you change positions

 Who it is best for

-• Back sleepers who want a firmer baseline feel
+• Back sleepers who prefer a firmer baseline feel

 • Guest rooms where simplicity matters more than plush comfort